vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 shots.

 I waited in the pharmacy till about 5:20 PM (15-minute observation period).
-I feelt fine, so I left.
+I felt fine, so I left.
 I took the BART back and arrived at North Berkeley BART at around 6 PM, and got home a few minutes later.

 I wore a new KN95 mask while in BART and while in Safeway, but not for